Peter Huang

+Education

 Huang majored in journalism at the National Chengchi University in Taipei and then served in the military for two years.
-In 1964, he applied to the graduate program in Sociology at the University of Pittsburgh and studied there before transferring to a Ph.D. program at Cornell University in 1966.
+In 1964, he applied to the graduate program in sociology at the University of Pittsburgh and earned a master's degree there.
+He then went to complete doctoral studies at Cornell University in 1966 and earned his Ph.D. in sociology.

 Assassination attempt

 On April 24, 1970, Huang and his brother-in-law, Cheng Tzu-tsai, both members of the World United Formosans for Independence, were involved in the assassination attempt of then-Vice Premier Chiang Ching-kuo (Chiang Kai-shek's son) in New York City.
 Huang approached Chiang with a gun at the Plaza Hotel, but a Diplomatic Security Service special agent pushed him out of the way, causing the bullet to strike the hotel's revolving doors.
 The World United Formosans for Independence later issued a statement disclaiming involvement.
 He pleaded guilty in a 1971 trial to charges of attempted murder and illegal possession of a firearm, but was granted bail before sentencing, and fled the United States.
 Cheng Tzu-tsai also jumped bail in 1971 after his conviction, fleeing to Sweden for asylum, but was extradited to the US in 1972, sentenced in 1973 to up to five years in prison and later served an additional prison term in Taiwan for illegal entry.

+Huang viewed his assassination attempt as an act of opposition to the United States war in Vietnam and as an anti-imperialist action, as he deemed the Taiwan government as an "accomplice of Washington."